 - offer the names and locations of important community institutions such as schools, churches, etc.

-- If you are interested in using Canadian directories for genealogical purposes, we invite you to take a look at our genealogy Web page on directories.
+- If you are interested in using Canadian directories for genealogical purposes, we invite you to take a look at the research tips for city directories.

 Questions or comments?
 We would love to hear from you!